GPO Inheritance and Blocking

 A user or a computer in an OU can have multiple GPOs applied to it.
-For example, Local Group Policy, GPOs linked to the site, GPOs linked to the domain and GPOs linked to the OU.
+For example, Local Group Policy, GPOs linked to the site, GPOs linked to the domain, and GPOs linked to the OU.
 Also, multiple GPOs can be linked to any of these containers.
 The following is the order in which the Group Policy settings take effect.

-- Local Group Policy settings are applied first
+- Local Group Policy settings are applied first.

 - GPOs linked at the site level are applied next followed by the GPOs linked at the domain level and OU level.
-Since GPOs linked to the OU are processed last, they have the highest precedence
+Since GPOs linked to the OU are processed last, they have the highest precedence.

-- In case of nested OUs, GPOs linked to the parent OUs are applied first followed by the GPOs linked to the child OU
+- In case of nested OUs, GPOs linked to the parent OUs are applied first followed by the GPOs linked to the child OU.

-- If multiple GPOs are linked to a container, then the GPO with the lowest link order will have the highest precedence
+- If multiple GPOs are linked to a container, then the GPO with the lowest link order will have the highest precedence.

 - To view the list of GPOs applied to a container, double-click the container and select the Group Policy Inheritance tab in the right pane.
-A list of GPOs with link order, location and status will be displayed
+A list of GPOs with link order, location and status will be displayed.

 The final configuration of policy settings applied to a user or computer is a combination of all the policy settings defined in each GPO.
-In case of any conflicts, the policy settings configured for the GPO with a higher precedence override the GPO with lower precedence.
+In case of any conflicts, the policy settings configured for the GPO with higher precedence override the GPO with lower precedence.
 However, this behavior can be altered using the block inheritance option.

 To block inheritance and apply only the policy settings configured in GPOs linked to a particular OU, right-click the OU and select Block Inheritance.
-This will block all the policy settings from GPOs linked at the domain level, site level and parent OUs.
+This will block all the policy settings from GPOs linked at the domain level, site level, and parent OUs.

 Enforcing a GPO

 GPOs can be enforced so that the GPOs linked to a higher level container like domain or a parent OU takes precedence over the GPOs linked to a lower level container.
 To enforce a GPO, select the GPO liked to a container.
-Right-click that GPO and select Enforced.
+Right-click the GPO and select Enforced.

 Disabling a GPO